- Econometrics

 Research Interests

 Economic data can broadly be classified into time series data and cross-section data, each of which requires different econometric methods.
 Time series data are data with multiple time periods for a single individual; a simple example would be the monthly Japanese unemployment rate from January 2000 through December 2020.
-Cross-section data are data with multiple individuals at a single time period; a simple example would be country-wise unemployment rates in December 2020.
-A primary target of my research is time series data, but recently I am extending my scope to cross-section data as well.
-Three ongoing projects of mine are introduced below.
+Cross-section data are data with multiple individuals at a single time period, such as country-wise unemployment rates in December 2020.
+I am primarily interested in time series analysis, although I sometimes explore other fields of econometrics.
+In what follows, I introduce my time series projects.

 Lectures and Seminars